codewars/docs/content/training/getting-started/kata-solved.md

 </div>

-More information on ranks and progress can be found [here (TODO: add link to docs on progress)]().
+More information on ranks and progress can be found [here](/concepts/gamification/ranks/).

 ### Honor

 Honor points are rewarded by contributing to Codewars in many ways, and solving a kata is one of them.
-By earning Honor points you gain additional [privileges (TODO: link to docs)]() and climb [leaderboards (TODO: link to docs)]().
+By earning Honor points you gain additional [privileges](/concepts/gamification/privileges/) and climb [leaderboards (TODO: link to docs)]().

 ## Feedback